max-weis/reportportal-demo/README.md

 Login with user: `default` and password: `1q2w3e`.

 Following steps create a test-report:
-- Create a dashboard
+- create a dashboard
-- Create a filter
+- create a filter
     - cnt: report
-- Add a widget to the dashboard
+- add a widget to the dashboard
-    - select the widhet type
+    - select the widget type
     - select the filter

 ## Jest